Laupetin/OpenAssetTools/README.md

 You now run `make` manually or use `./scripts/make_release.sh` or `./scripts/make_debug.sh` to build.

 The resulting binaries can be found in `build/bin/<Debug_x86|Release_x86>`.

-## Using the tools

-For information about how to use the tools see the ["Getting started" guide](docs/GettingStarted.md)

 ## Legal